 Training & Capacity Building Programmes

-The training and capacity building programmes of the Institute are designed to meet the requirements of various target/user groups, i.e., for professionals at working, middle and supervisory levels, fresh graduates, researchers, academia and decision makers.
+The training and capacity building programmes of the Institute are designed to meet the requirements of various target/user groups, i.e., for professionals at working, middle and supervisory levels, fresh graduates, researchers, academia and decision-makers.
 The duration of courses ranges from one-week to two-years.
-The programmes are meticulously designed by the domain experts, and are then approved by the Board of Studies (BoS) and Academic Council (AC) consisting of eminent subject experts.
-A team of sixty-four dedicated scientists at IIRS contribute in delivering the course contents.
+The programmes are meticulously designed by the domain experts and are then approved by the Board of Studies (BoS) and Academic Council (AC) consisting of eminent subject experts.
+A team of sixty-four dedicated scientists at IIRS contribute to delivering the course contents.
 Guest faculties from reputed organizations/institutes in the country and abroad are regularly invited to share their knowledge and experience with the course participants.
 The training and education programmes conducted by the Institute include:

 - M.Sc. and PG Diploma (PGD) in in Geoinformatics conducted in collaboration with the Faculty of Geo-information Science & Earth Observation (ITC) of the University of Twente (UT), The Netherlands.